 - Maintain a cumulative GPA of 3.4 or higher

 - Maintain a 3.4 BCPM GPA or higher in all science and math courses with an earned grade of ‘C’ or higher

-- Complete a bachelor’s degree program, NEOMED prerequiste courses, as well as all courses required of the Bacc./M.D. partnership program
+- Complete a bachelor’s degree program, NEOMED prerequisite courses, as well as all courses required of the Early Assurance Pathway

 - Be enrolled in 12 or more credit hours each semester upon admission